-Your virtual assistant has completed the task and you are ready to tick it off the to-do list.
-There is, however, one problem—the output isn’t near your expectations.
+Your Distant Assistant has completed the task and you are ready to tick it off the to-do list.
+However, there is one problem—the output isn’t near your expectations.
 What would you have done differently to delegate tasks effectively?

 Delegation requires clarity.
 It requires a clear sense of direction on what needs to be done.
-Without it, virtual assistants are left to fend for themselves in the dark.
+Without it, your Distant Assistants are left to fend for themselves in the dark.

-There are different types of tasks to delegate to a virtual assistant.
+There are different types of tasks to delegate to a Distant Assistant.
 These include tasks that drag your day, tasks that keep you from doing what you love, as well as tasks that you lack expertise.
-Virtual assistants step in to do the work and lessen your workload.
+Distant Assistants step in to do the work and lessen your workload.

-Virtual assistants work alongside you in achieving your goals.
+Distant Assistants work alongside you in achieving your goals.
 However, there are limits to their job roles.
-Before delegating a task, first, consider how it fits your virtual assistant’s responsibilities.
+Before delegating a task, first, consider how it fits your Distant Assistant’s responsibilities.

 Know what to delegate by looking closely at the situation.
-The task might be something that you can do.
-It might also be something that requires different expertise than that of your virtual assistant.
+The task might be something that only you can do.
+It might also be something that requires a different expertise that your Distant Assistant is not equipped with.

-Does your virtual assistant have the skills to perform the task?
+Does your Distant Assistant have the skills to perform the task?
 Does she have what it takes to achieve your desired output?
 Make sure to assign the task to the right person.

-Talk with your virtual assistant if you have a task that you are unsure about.
-Avoid delegating tasks that require your virtual assistant to step out of their given roles.
+Talk with your distant assistant if you have a task that you are unsure about.
+Avoid delegating tasks that require your distant assistant to step out of their given roles.
 It may lead to overwhelm and eventually burnout.

-Related Post: How to Spot an Overwhelmed Virtual Assistant
+Related Post: How to Spot an Overwhelmed Distant Assistant

-Be clear about the task that you are delegating.
-Tell your virtual assistant the reason for assigning it to her.
+Be clear about the tasks that you are delegating.
+Tell your Distant Assistant the reason for assigning it to her.
 Also, let her know about how you expect her to complete it.